-Every year, the Department for Enterprise and STEP consultant, Ian Moncrief-Scott, recruit the Island’s brightest and most enterprising undergraduates and matches them with the specific needs of Island based organisations to undertake a skill-centric project to improve the business.
+Every year, the Department for Enterprise recruits the Island's brightest and most enterprising undergraduates and matches them with the specific needs of Island based organisations to undertake a skill-centric project to improve the business.
 This is an invaluable and exciting opportunity open to all second or penultimate year undergraduates that could make a real difference to your future career prospects.
-The STEP Programme is sponsored by First Names Group.
+The STEP Programme is sponsored by IQ EQ (Isle of Man) Limited.

 Taking part in the programme offers you many benefits including;